 How to Create a Custom Donation Form in WordPress

-To process payments on your donation form, you’ll need either the PayPal or Stripe addon for WPForms.
-Both are included with the Pro version (and Ultimate version) of the WPForms plugin.
+You’ll need either the PayPal or Stripe addon for WPForms to process payments on your donation form.
+Both are included with the Pro version of the WPForms plugin.

 Step 1: Install and Activate WPForms

 To get started, you need to sign up for a WPForms account.
 So head on over to the WPForms website and choose a plan that has a payment integration such as PayPal or Stripe.

 Once that’s done, you’ll get a plugin file to upload to your site.
 You need to also copy the license key here.